huggingface/blog/video-encoding.md

 Note that this differs significantly from a typical use case like watching a movie, in which every frame is loaded sequentially from the beginning to the end and it's acceptable to have big values for `-g`.

-Additionally, because some policies might request single timestamps that are a few frames appart, we also have the following scenario:
+Additionally, because some policies might request single timestamps that are a few frames apart, we also have the following scenario:
 - `2_frames_4_space`: 2 frames with 4 consecutive frames of spacing in between (e.g `[t, t + 5 / fps]`),

 However, due to how video decoding is implemented with `pyav`, we don't have access to an accurate seek so in practice this scenario is essentially the same as `6_frames` since all 6 frames between `t` and `t + 5 / fps` will be decoded.